JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 7. The program should begin to build.
 The first time you run this command it may take a while until the process is done.

-8. Once build is over, the game should launch.
+8. Once build is over, the game will launch.

+9. Go to Settings -> Archipelago and enter your game information to connect.

+10. Have fun.

-Whenver you want to play the game you will need to repeat step 5 to 8.
+Whenver you want to play the game you will need to repeat step 5 to 9.